alvis/presetter/README.md

 During installation and life cycle script execution, the content of this parameter will be passed to the configurator function provided by the preset package.
-With this parameter, the preset can dynamically export customised config files and life cycle scripts.
+With this parameter, the preset can dynamically export customized config files and life cycle scripts.
 You can [checkout the example preset to see how it work](/packages/preset-essentials/source/index.ts).

 ## Known Limitations